1896: Plessy v. Ferguson and Institutionalized Segregation

 The well-known 1896 Supreme Court case, Plessy v.
 Ferguson, directly confronted the segregation inherent in Jim Crow policies.
 The plaintiff, a man who was one-eighth Black, argued that being made to sit in a segregated train car violated his fourteenth amendment rights.
 This case had been carefully planned by Black activists in the South looking to demonstrate the incompatibility of segregation with the Constitutional amendments passed during Reconstruction.

-In an act of rhetorical gymnastics, the Supreme Court interpreted the thirteenth and fourteenths amendment to allow for segregation as long as each race had access to the same types of services.
-In effect, this decision legalized the racist idea practiced through Jim Crow that pervaded the South and border states like Missouri.
+The Supreme Court interpreted the thirteenth and fourteenths amendment to allow for segregation as long as each race had access to the same types of services.
+In effect, this decision legalized Jim Crow policies and behaviors that pervaded the South and border states like Missouri.

 The Plessy v.
-Ferguson ruling affirmed the prevailing White supremacist attitudes that considered White people as superior to Black people.
-This decisions gave legal standing and cover to the ongoing torture and dehumanizing treatment of Black people across the United States.
-It demonstrated how deeply ingrained beliefs of race, that had started in 1619, remained in the cultural mindset of White America.
+Ferguson ruling affirmed the prevailing White attitudes that considered White people as superior to Black people.
+This decision gave legal standing and cover to the ongoing lynchings and dehumanizing treatment of Black people across the United States.
+It demonstrated how deeply ingrained beliefs of race, that had started in 1619, remained in the cultural mindset of White America (Kelley, 2010).

 Slavery as an institution tolerated by law would, it is true, have disappeared from our country, but there would remain a power in the States, by sinister legislation, to interfere with the blessings of freedom...